OpenSourceScannerCollective/OxideSerpentineString/README.md

 #### Performance
 * Migrate to using Hyperscan Regular Expression engine
-  * The Rust [Regex crate](https://crates.io/crates/regex) is very high performance, but there is an even more performant option available, but they are not as portable.
+  * The Rust [Regex crate](https://crates.io/crates/regex) is very high performance (44x Python), but there may be (an) even more performant option(s) available, but they are not as portable.
   * [Hyperscan](https://github.com/intel/hyperscan) is the fastest Regular Expression engine available ([rust crate](https://docs.rs/hyperscan/latest/hyperscan/)).
 It is made by Intel, so they have no interest in supporting non-intel platforms such as ARM.
 This means that Hyperscan is not available for Modern Macs, embedded